ntop/ntopng/doc/src/user_interface/shared/alerts/available_endpoints.rst

 ^^^^^^^^^^^^^^^^^

 None or multiple alerts regarding active monitored devices can be configured.

 .. figure:: ../../../img/alerts_recipient_criteria_active_monitoring_filter.png
   :align: center
   :alt: Host Pool Criteria

+Tags Criteria
+^^^^^^^^^^^^^

+None or multiple :ref:`Tags <Tags>` can be selected to filter Flow and Host alerts on the basis of the tags of the hosts they involve (the client and/or server host, for Flow alerts).
+If one or more tags are selected, only alerts whose host carries at least one of the selected tags are delivered to the recipient.
+If no tag is selected, alerts are not filtered by tag.

 Available Endpoints